silinternational/personnel-sync/README.md

 The Google Sheets document must be prepared with field names in row 1.

+If any of the disable options, DisableAdd, DisableDelete, or DisableUpdate are set to true, no sync will be performed.

 Limitations:
 - The sheet name must be named "Sheet1"
 - The header row of the sheet must be pre-filled with field names